Zulus under Shaka, approximately 5,000 (including auxillary allies)

 portrait by Capt.
 A. D. Shorey

-I've wondered what Shaka would have achieved had he had access to Western technology or outside military theories, which he certainly would have been more exposed to had he not been assassinated in 1828 at the relatively young age of 40.
-His "muleness" (i.e. his conceptual sterility) is evidenced not only in the fact that he left no (acknowledged) heirs, but that Zulu military practice remained, after his death, extremely conservative, not evolving for the remaining era of Zulu power.
-The tactics and weapons (aside from begrudging adoption of obsolete muskets) remained unchanged up until the destruction of the Zulus in the Anglo-Zulu War of 1879.
+Studying his biography leads you to wonder what Shaka would have achieved had he had access to Western technology or outside military theories, which he certainly would have been more exposed to had he not been assassinated in 1828 at the relatively young age of 40.
+His "muleness" (i.e. his conceptual sterility) is evidenced not only in the fact that he left no (acknowledged) children as heirs, but that Zulu military practice remained extremely conservative after his reign, not evolving for the remaining era of Zulu power.
+The tactics and weapons (aside from begrudging adoption of obsolete muskets) remained unchanged up until the destruction of the Zulu nation in the Anglo-Zulu War of 1879.
 Another example of success-induced failure, perhaps.

 Shaka Confronts the Ndwandwe ThreatIf Shaka had any influences, it was from his previous mentor and nKosi (king), Dingiswayo, who himself came from humble and ostracized roots to organize confederation of Nguni tribes into the powerful Mtetwa Paramountcy.
 Dingiswayo was a military and diplomatic genius in his own right, ultimately pulling together some 30 previously warring tribes through a combination of military conquest and astute diplomacy.
-Shaka had started as a simple soldier in Dingiswayo's army, rising quickly through his own talents, ideas, and bravery to become a commander (induna ) of one of the Mtetwa regiments, the izi-Cwe, and a trusted and loyal advisor to the king.
-When Shaka's biological father, Senzangakhona, chief of the tiny Zulu clan, died in 1816, Dingiswayo helped Shaka take over the clan in a midnight coup-d'etat, lending him troops, and turning the other way while he killed his half-brother (and rightful heir) Sigujana.
+Shaka himself had started as a simple soldier in Dingiswayo's army, rising quickly through his own talents, ideas, and bravery to become a commander (induna ) of one of the Mtetwa regiments, the izi-Cwe, and a trusted and loyal advisor to the king.
+When Shaka's biological father, Senzangakhona, chief of the tiny Zulu clan, died in 1816, Dingiswayo helped Shaka take over the clan in a midnight coup-d'etat, lending him troops, and turning the other way while he had his half-brother (and rightful heir) Sigujana assassinated while the latter was taking a bath in a local stream.
+It helped that Shaka also had wide popular support among the Zulus themselves in this coup from other members of his family (Senzangakhona's) and the rank and file of the Zulu military.

-I didn't say that Shaka was a saint, just a military genius.
+I didn't say that Shaka was a saint, just a military and political genius.

-In 1817 Dingiswayo himself was assassinated through the treachery of Zwide, the nKosi (king) of the Ndwandwe confederacy to the north of the Black Umfolozi River.
-Having lopped off its head (literally and figuratively) Zwide assumed that the Mtetwa Paramountcy would break apart and he could gobble up its constituent clans one at a time through a combination of treachery, intimidation, and military conquest.
+In 1817, Shaka's patron, Dingiswayo, himself was assassinated through the treachery of Zwide, nKosi of the powerful Ndwandwe Paramountcy to the north of the Black Umfolozi River.
+Having lopped off its head (literally and figuratively) Zwide assumed that Dingiswayo's Mtetwa Paramountcy would break apart and he could gobble up its constituent clans one at a time through a combination of treachery, intimidation, and military conquest.
 He was now the dominant military and political power in the entire region.

 But Shaka, in a frantic effort to confront what he saw as Zwide's inevitable genocide of his own small clan of Zulus, grew his army from about 400 warriors in 1816 to 4,500 in the year following Dingiswayo's death, all trained and armed in the new way.
 His recruits came from loyal Mtetwa veterans from all over Natal, men who had known and served with Shaka when he served Dingiswayo, and men who hated Zwide.

-The young Zulu chief evacuated the bulk of his people and their cattle to the safety of the Nkandla Forest in the southwest and mobilized all seven of his regiments into an impi of some 4,500.
+In anticipation of this invasion, the young Zulu chief evacuated the bulk of his people and their cattle to the safety of the Nkandla Forest in the southwest and mobilized all seven of his regiments into an impi of some 4,500.
+He also enlisted the aid of some neighboring allies, raising his total force to a little over 5,000.
 With these he set off to meet the Ndwandwe as they crossed the White Umfolozi River on the northern border of his little kingdom.

 |To cross a swift, deep ford, warriors had to link arms and cross in a mass to keep|